DataOperationsIL/Python_workshop/final_project.md

 ---

 ## 🧩 Your Tasks
-Break your work into five main steps.
+Break your work into 4 main steps.
 Each step should be a Python script/Jupyter notebook, which you should be able to explain:

 1. Select rows for labeling
 2. Create a report